-Jarrett Stidham appears to be the quarterback waiting to take the reins should Brady either retire from the Patriots or decide to play for another team in 2020.
+Jarrett Stidham appears to be the quarterback waiting to potentially take the reins as Brady gets ready to depart from the Patriots.

 Stidham has not been in the NFL for long and therefore the average fan may not know who he is.